Jay Kay: Jamiroquai

 Kay formed Jamiroquai in 1992.
-Band members included Toby Smith (keyboards), Nick Van Gelder (drums, 1992–1993), Derrick McKenzie (drums 1994–present) and Wallis Buchanan (didgeridoo).
+Band members included Toby Smith (keyboards), Nick Van Gelder (drums, 1992–1993), Derrick McKenzie (drums 1994–present), Stuart Zender (bass) and Wallis Buchanan (didgeridoo).
 After the success of Jamiroquai's first single, "When You Gonna Learn", Kay signed a US$1 million record deal with Sony Soho2.
-The band's first album was Emergency on Planet Earth.
+The band's first album was Emergency on Planet Earth (1993).
 The relationship with Sony ended in 2007.
 The band has sold more than 26 million albums worldwide.
 Kay is occasionally referred to as 'Jamiroquai' due to the misconception that the band is a solo artist.

 Kay is well known for his array of elaborate hats and headgear.
 Professional appearances for concerts, interviews and the like have prompted descriptions of Kay as "the mad hatter" for his love of headgear.
 In 2005, it was announced that Kay, often referred to as "the cat in the hat", was launching a range of distinctive clothing, including his trademark hats, on his new "Quai" label.
-The Indian Country Media Network criticised him for wearing headresses orinating from Native American populations, including the feathered war bonnet (as seen in the music video and CD single artwork for "Corner of the Earth" as well as on the album artwork for 2010's Rock Dust Light Star).
+The Indian Country Media Network criticised him for wearing headdresses originating from Native American populations, including the feathered war bonnet (as seen in the music video and CD single artwork for "Corner of the Earth" as well as on the album artwork for 2010's Rock Dust Light Star).

 On 9 October 2017, Kay received the BMI President's Award at the BMI London Awards.
 That same year, he seriously injured his spine.
 Requiring surgery, it led to Jamiroquai cancelling two shows in Tokyo for their Automaton Tour, which were rescheduled later that year.